tum-ewk/ficus/doc/tutorial.rst

 * **demand rate**: demand rate (in Euro/kW/a) to calculate the 'peak demand charge'_ of one commodity.
 The highest imported power during a specific time period (``time-interval-demand-rate``) of highest use in the year is used to calculate the demand charges by multiplication with the demand rate
 * **time-interval-demand-rate**: time period or time interval used to determine the highest imported power use in the year for calculating the peak demnd charge
 * **p-max-initial**: Initial value of highest imported power use in the year.
 Sets the minimum for demand charges to ``demand-rate`` * ``p-max-initial``
-* **import-max**: maximum power of commodity that can be imported per timestep
+* **import-max**: maximum power of commodity that can be imported per time-step
-* **export-max**: maximum power of commodity that can be exported per timestep
+* **export-max**: maximum power of commodity that can be exported per time-step
 * **operating-hours-min**: Minimum value for "operating hours" of import.
 Operating hours are calculated by dividing the total energy imported during one year by the highest imported power during a specific time period (``time-interval-demand-rate``) in the year.
 The highest possible value is the number of hours of one year (8760), which would lead to a constant import over the whole year (smooth load).
-This parameter can be used to model special demand charge tariffs, that require a minimum value for the operatimg hours for energy import.
+This parameter can be used to model special demand charge tariffs, that require a minimum value for the operating hours for energy import.
 Set the value to zero to ignore this constraint.

 *Edit Example:*
     The commodities ``gas`` and ``elec`` that can be imported/exported are already defined.